 However, if you’d like to go on something like an organised food tour of Palermo or even a day tour to Capri from Naples, you’re going to have to pay a bit more for this.
 Expect tours to land around €40-100 per person depending on where it is and what is offered.

 If you’re looking to grab a coffee at a classic Italian cafe, you’re not going to have to pay a lot for the privilege.
 On average, something like a macchiato or a cappuccino will be under €2.
-It’s worth keeping in mind that it’s often cheaper to drink your coffee standing at the bar rather than being served at a table.
+It’s often cheaper to drink your coffee standing at the bar rather than being served at a table, though this does vary by region.

 With the above aspects taken into consideration, this is the average daily amount you should expect to spend per person on your trip to Italy.